the French flag

 First Consequence: Space and Time

 First of all, space and time do not exist in themselves.
-Space and time do not belong to things as they are in themselves, but to the mind.
-They are forms of sensibility that we mistakenly take as real relations between things.
+Space and time do not belong to things as they are in themselves but to the mind.
+They are forms of sensibility that we mistakenly take for real relations between things.
 In reality, they are merely conditions of our mind that make experience of these things possible:

 Space does not represent any property of things in themselves, nor the relations these things bear to one another.
 Rather, space is nothing but the form of all appearances of external sense—that is, the subjective condition under which alone an external intuition is possible for us.